imnana18/sql-challenge/README.md

 ### Data Analysis
+See `sql_challenge_analysis.sql` for code to run queries.
-Performed the following queries on the database using SQL in pgAdmin4 with Postgres to retrieve the following data (refer to `sql_challenge_analysis.sql` for code to run queries):
+Performed the following queries on the database using SQL in pgAdmin4 with Postgres to retrieve the following data:

 1. List employee number, last name, first name, sex, and salary of each employee.